chipembere/Protein-Analysis/README.md

 http://www.clustal.org/clustal2/

-Dependenies:

-Biopython

-texttable

 The output of this tool can be used to analyse proteins that a related by function and maybe point out a popular cellular location for a particular function.
+The code can be found here: https://github.com/chipembere/Protein-Analysis/blob/master/Proto.py